-If you want to measure distance from one point on the Earth to another point, you should use the great-circle or orthodromic distance formula.
-We even have two calculators for this: the one which uses haversine formula, and the another one which uses Vincenty formula.
+If you want to measure the distance from one point on the Earth to another, you should use the great-circle or orthodromic distance formula.
+We even have two calculators for this: the one which uses haversine formula, and the another one, which uses Vincenty formula.

 Distance through the Earth

-Ok, we have two points on the Earth surface, defined by their latitude and longitude, and we want to know the distance between them going "through" the Earth, instead of around it.
-Technically, we have spherical coordinates of each point in three-dimensional space, because we know radius of the Earth, inclination angle (latitude) and azimuth angle (longitude).
-If we convert these to cartesian coordinates, with x, y, z in three-dimensional space, we can easily find the distance using well-known Euclidean distance formula:
+Ok, we have two points on the Earth's surface, defined by their latitude and longitude, and we want to know the distance between them going "through" the Earth instead of around it.
+Technically, we have spherical coordinates of each point in three-dimensional space because we know the Earth's radius, inclination angle (latitude), and azimuth angle (longitude).
+If we convert these to cartesian coordinates, with x, y, z in three-dimensional space, we can easily find the distance using the well-known Euclidean distance formula:

 So, let's define our Cartesian coordinate system.
-Origin will be the center of the Earth, x-axis will point to zero meridian intersection with the equator plane, y-axis will point to 90 degrees west meridian intersection with equator plane, and z-axis will point to the North.
+Origin will be the center of the Earth.
+The x-axis will point to zero meridian intersection with the equator plane.
+The y-axis will point to 90 degrees west meridian intersection with equator plane z-axis will point to the North.

 is our longitude, is our latitude.